-The SIMP written plan identifies potential threats and hazards to well and reservoir integrity; assesses risks based on potential severity and estimated likelihood of occurrence of each threat; identifies the preventive and monitoring processes employed to mitigate the risk associated with each threat; and specifies a process for periodic review and reassessment of the risk assessment and prevention protocols.
+The SIMP identifies potential threats and hazards to well and reservoir integrity; assesses risks based on potential severity and estimated likelihood of occurrence of each threat; identifies the preventive and monitoring processes employed to mitigate the risk associated with each threat; and specifies a process for periodic review and reassessment of the risk assessment and prevention protocols.

-The SIMP written plan is divided into chapters, with each chapter representing a required element or other significant function of the SIMP, and calls for storage assets to be generally addressed in four categories: (1) Wells, (2) Reservoir, (3) Surface Assets, and (4) Laterals (where applicable).
-The SIMP written plan focuses on storage wells (and includes other wells that penetrate the storage reservoir), reservoir, and fluid management for the functional integrity of design, construction, operation, modification, maintenance, monitoring, and documentation practices.
+The SIMP written plan is divided into chapters, with each chapter representing a required element or other significant function of the SIMP and calls for storage assets to be generally addressed in three categories: (1) Wells, (2) Reservoir, and (3) Surface Assets.
+The SIMP plan focuses on storage wells (and includes other wells that penetrate the storage reservoir), reservoir, and fluid management for the functional integrity of design, construction, operation, modification, maintenance, monitoring, and documentation practices.

-Storage design, construction, operation, and maintenance includes activities in risk management, site security, safety, emergency preparedness, and procedural documentation and training to embed human and organizational competence in the management of storage facilities.
+Storage design, construction, operation, and maintenance include activities to support risk management, site security and safety, emergency preparedness, and procedural documentation and training to embed human and organizational competence in the management of storage facilities.

-SoCalGas' SIMP is reviewed on an annual frequency not to exceed 15 months in response to changing conditions or new regulatory requirements.
+SoCalGas' SIMP is reviewed annually, not to exceed 15 months, and in response to changing conditions or new regulatory requirements.